SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/specialized-lists.md

 # Specialised lists

 It is generally very easy to add, edit and delete lists and items.
 Some lists, however, are more specialised and contain more options and greater functionality than ordinary lists.
-For more information, see:

 * [Document - Template][1]
 * [Email - Template][2]